 So any doubt of being incompetent due to the new changes are fiercely resisted by our egos.
 Some ones fear even to ask how this new thing works?
 They feel that if they say they don’t know they will be less than others.
 As we discussed in the previous chat some of the heroes of the old system might need one-to-one sessions.
 TAKE AWAY: They need to believe in their own value as humans not in their comparative value.

-Usually most of the humans had come up to tolerate the level of effort they do now with time.
-The transition leading to the change usually is usually stressful to the users and implementers.
+Usually as time passes, most humans had come up to tolerate the level of effort they do now .
+The transition leading to the change is usually stressful to the users and implementers.
 This stress adds longer working hours and extra effort to maintain the work running while encompassing the new.
 TAKE AWAY: They need to know that stretching yourself between now and then with extra effort and challenges boosts your health like the cardio exercises.

 The magnitude of change